reflectoring/reflectoring.github.io/content/blog/2024/2024-04-24-spring-cloud-sns-sqs-pubsub.md

   // Rest of the service class implementation
 }
 ```
-We have used the `SnsTemplate` class provided by Spring Cloud AWS to publish a message to the SNS topic in our service layer.
+We have used the `SnsTemplate` class provided by Spring Cloud AWS, to publish a message to the SNS topic in our service layer.
 We also make use of our custom `AwsSnsTopicProperties` class to reference the SNS topic ARN defined in our active `application.yaml` file.

-To complete the implementation of our publisher microservice `user-management-service`, we will expose an API endpoint on top of our service layer:
+To finish the implementation of our publisher microservice `user-management-service`, we will expose an API endpoint on top of our service layer method:

 ```java
 @RestController